-If a conductor loop rotates evenly in a magnetic field, alternating current will be induced.
-It is characterized by the fact that it periodically changes in size and polarity.
-Alternating current is represented by a sinusoidal wave on a graph.
-If the ends of a rotating coil are connected to an external circuit, it creates alternating current whose direction varies sinusoidally with time and changes once in each period.
+If a conductor loop rotates evenly in a magnetic field, an alternating current will be induced.
+This current is characterized by the fact that it periodically changes in size and polarity.
+Alternating current is represented on a graph by a sinusoidal wave.
+If the ends of a rotating coil are connected to an external circuit, an alternating current is created whose direction varies sinusoidally with time and changes once in each period.
 It is designated as an alternating current.

-Suppose that the coil rotates with angular velocity ω in a magnetic field; the magnetic flux passing through the coil is time dependent and is represented by the following equation:
+Suppose that the coil rotates with angular velocity ω in a magnetic field; the magnetic flux passing through the coil is time-dependent and is represented by the following equation:

 Options for describing angular velocity:

 The graphic representation shows that the current is in phase with the voltage.
-The effective current of the alternating current refers to the current which has to have a direct current in order to be able to produce the same capacity with the same resistance Resistance Physiologically, the opposition to flow of air caused by the forces of friction.
+The ‘effective current’ of the alternating current refers to the current that has to have a direct current to be able to produce the same capacity with the same resistance Resistance Physiologically, the opposition to flow of air caused by the forces of friction.
 As a part of pulmonary function testing, it is the ratio of driving pressure to the rate of air flow.
 Ventilation: Mechanics of Breathing.

 XL = Ueff / Ieff = ω * L